glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 One final cleanup must be performed.
 Due to dust, this algorithm will actually cause cgpLeftovers to potentially be negative.
-As long as the value is larger than -10, this is acceptable.
+As long as the value is larger than or equal to -10, this is acceptable.
 However, a negative value cannot be returned.
 Instead, any negative value larger than -10 must be pruned from the final output.
 If there is a negative value that is less than -10, that is an error, because it is no longer considered to be dust.

 ## Precision